-Describe the experiments that had been carried up to date.
+Describe the experiments that had already been carried out to the date prior to submission of the written report.
 Provide concise experimental details.
 Describe how the data was collected, analyzed and interpreted.
 Critically discuss your results in the light of the objectives of your proposal.
 (15-17 pages, excluding tables, figures and schemes)

 5. Future work

-Relate how the proposed work to be undertaken will complement the existing work done.
+Relate how the proposed work to be undertaken in immediate future to continue and expand the existing work done.
 Describe its role in fulfilling the (original) research objectives.
 Provide a tentative sequence for the proposed work.
 Briefly describe the methodology to be employed.
 Provide a timeline for the project.
 If a change is required in the light of the preliminary results, describe the nature and extent of change and how it impacts your original objectives.
 Restate your objectives if necessary.
 Provide a rationale and a tentative sequence for the proposed work.
 Briefly describe the methodology to be employed.
 Provide a timeline for the project.
 (3-4 pages)

 Candidate must acknowledge contributions from undergraduate students (FYP, UROPS), and other contributors to his submitted report.
 (Not more than 1 page)